MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_UETv2MobileApp.md

 - The audiences that have higher conversions
 - How many people install your app

 With mobile app install goals, you'll use the app-specific URL that is provided by a Microsoft Advertising-certified partner.
 Universal Event Tracking (UET) tags are not required or supported for mobile app installs.
 One conversion goal is required per app platform for each app, per manager account.
-Keep in mind that Microsoft Advertising treats both **app URL** and **measurement URL** the same way, so even if you don’t manually set up a conversion goal, your app install ad or app extension will still be tracked.
+Keep in mind that Microsoft Advertising treats both **app URL** and **measurement URL** the same way, so even if you donâ€™t manually set up a conversion goal, your app install ad or app extension will still be tracked.

 All you have to do is create an [app extension](hlp_BA_CONC_AdExtensionAppExtension.md) or an [app install ad](hlp_BA_CONC_AppInstallAds.md), and then create a mobile app install conversion goal.